jptrinh/jp-input-select/AI.md

 -   autoFocus: boolean - Whether to focus search input on open.
 Default: true
 -   showEmptyStateInEditor: boolean - Display the empty state message in the editor when no options are available.
 Default: false (editor only)
 -   allowScrollingWhenOpen: boolean - Allow scrolling when dropdown is open.
 Default: false
+-   virtualScroll: boolean - Enable virtual scrolling for optimal performance with large datasets (1000+ options).
+Only renders visible items plus a buffer.
+Default: true
--   virtualScrollBuffer: number - Buffer size for virtual scroll.
-Default: 600
+-   virtualScrollBuffer: number - Buffer size in pixels for virtual scroll.
+Lower values improve performance but may show blank spaces while scrolling.
+Default: 200
--   virtualScrollMinItemSize: number - Minimum item size for virtual scroll.
+-   virtualScrollMinItemSize: number - Minimum item height in pixels for virtual scroll.
+Should match your option height.
 Default: 40
 -   placeholder: string|object - Placeholder text.
 Default: { en: 'Select a value' }
 -   emptyStateText: string|object - Text to display when search returns no results.
 Default: { en: 'No results found' }
 -   searchPlaceholder: string|object - Placeholder text for search input.
 Default: { en: 'Search' }